KarineKwan/KarineKwan/README.md

 ## Hi there 👋

-For project one, please set the file path in R studio to your own file path so your device can connect the raw data.
+For project one, please save the raw data file to the same folder as the r studio file.
 Thank you!
 <!--
 **KarineKwan/KarineKwan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.